DEVOTIONALS

 “How does your right knee feel?”

-If they said it felt okay, then he would say,
+If they said it felt okay, he would say,

 I believe his advice is applicable here.
-Whenever you have a troubling
+Whenever we have a troubling

-using your own understanding; think about the times you trusted God
+made using our own understanding; instead, we should think about the

-and how He helped you to make good decisions.
+times we trusted God and how He helped us make good decisions.

 Pray,